Sagar-5015/Hive---Assignment-1-solutions/README.md

 * For quarter 4 = 3874780.010925293

 h.
 Find a month for each year in which maximum number of quantities were sold
-* Maximum number of quantities were sold in month - 11 - in year 2003
+* Maximum number of quantities were sold in month - 4 - in year 2005 - 97 QTY.
-* Maximum number of quantities were sold in month - 11 - in year 2004
+* Maximum number of quantities were sold in month - 11 - in year 2004 - 55 QTY.
-* Maximum number of quantities were sold in month - 5 - in year 2005
+* Maximum number of quantities were sold in month - 6 - in year 2003 - 50 QTY.